On behalf of the University of Waterloo Senate, the Senate Graduate & Research Council (SGRC), considers and approves the following:

 - Following review by GSPA, the template is submitted (by the department/School) for Faculty-level approval according to Faculty procedures.

-- Upon receiving Faculty-level approval, the approved template is submitted to the Associate University Secretary (Alice Raynard), to be added to the next SGRC agenda.
+- Upon receiving Faculty-level approval, the approved template is submitted to the Assistant University Secretary (Kathy Winter), to be added to the next SGRC agenda.
 Items for the SGRC agenda must be received at least 10 days before a SGRC meeting.

 - Major program changes will also require Senate approval (see below for details on major vs. minor program changes).